YinHK-gameDev/unity-learn/visual effects/particle systems/Built-in Particle System/Triggers module.md

 ## Triggers module

-The Built-in Particle System’s Triggers module allows you to access and modify particles based on their interaction with one or more Collidersin the Scene
+The Built-in Particle System’s Triggers module allows you to **access and modify particles** based on their **interaction with one or more Colliders** in the Scene
 .
-When you enable this module, the Particle System calls the `OnParticleTrigger()` callback on attached scripts , which you can use to access lists of particles depending on where they are in respect to the Colliders in the Scene.
+When you enable this module, the Particle System calls the **`OnParticleTrigger()`** callback on attached scripts , which you can use to access lists of particles depending on where they are in respect to the Colliders in the Scene.